hamikm/Raytracer/raytracer/README.md

 this repository and are automatically built by the makefile.
 There is fairly good unit test coverage; look at some of the test suites to familiarize yourself with the provided classes.

-* I know that reinventing the wheel is bad :-).
-I wrote this to solidify my C++ skills and to segue into a graphics course.